omarm4400/sep10-freedom-project/tool/learning-log.md

 3/10/24:
 # weak 2

+  In this weak I started to tinker with my tool(inside index.html) so I can use it more and fix the mistakes I did, when I tinkered before . and I also watched {this video}(https://youtu.be/apEN5izR87I?si=Lgcr4ep1sPR0SLMU) which tought me how to build complex models.
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc